-Concrete sealers are used to prevent damages, corrosion, and staining on concrete surfaces.
-But like all sealers, concrete sealers are clear and boring to look at.
-So, can you paint over concrete sealer?
+Concrete sealers are used to prevent damage, corrosion, and staining on concrete surfaces.
+But, concrete sealers are clear and boring to look at.
+So, can you paint over them?

-You can paint over concrete sealer but you’ll need to clean, sand, and prime the top layer of the sealer before painting over it.
-The prep work is to abrade the surface and remove the top layer of the sealant to improve paint adhesion.
+You can paint over concrete sealer but you’ll need to clean, sand, and prime its top layer first.
+The prep work is to abrade the coating and remove the top layer, so the paint can stick better.

-Concrete sealers as the name implies are coatings designed to repel moisture and chlorides.
-The sealer prevents damages and stains from affecting the concrete surface underneath.
+Concrete sealers as the name implies are coatings designed to repel moisture and liquid.
+The sealer prevents damage and stains from affecting the concrete surface underneath.

-Concrete sealers protect the concrete by sealing the pores with resins and silicon-based materials or by forming an impermeable layer on to prevent penetration.
-Either way, one thing is sure, paint will not stick to sealed concrete.
+They seal the pores with resins and silicon-based materials or by forming an impermeable layer on to prevent penetration.
+Either way, one thing is sure, the paint will not stick to sealed concrete.

 How To Paint Over Concrete Sealer?

-Painting over concrete sealer is not the easiest of tasks.
-This is because concrete sealers by design will not allow paint to stick.
-So you need to alter the texture of the concrete sealer to allow the paint to stick.
-To do this, you’ll need the following tools and supplies:
+Painting over concrete sealer is not the easiest of tasks because by design it will not allow paint to stick.
+So you need to alter its texture first.

 - Medium Grit Sandpaper

 - Chemical Paint Stripper

 - The Required Paint